Our lawyers are investigating toxic baby food autism lawsuits.

 A series of scientific studies published over the last 10 years have consistently found a positive association between toxic heavy metals exposure (particularly during early childhood) and the development of autism.

 One of the first major studies on this topic was released in 2014.
 This study determined that environmental exposure to mercury during early childhood resulted in a “twofold increase” in the risk of developing autism.
-A cohort study of children in Korea published in 2017 found a similar causal link between mercury exposure and autism spectrum disorder.
+A cohort study of children in Korea published in 2017 found a similar causal link between mercury exposure and an autism spectrum disorder.

-Autism Lawsuits Against Baby Food Manufacturers
+Autism Lawsuit Against Baby Food Manufacturers

-The alarmingly results of the Congressional Report regarding the levels of toxic metals in baby foods products have sparked a growing number of product liability lawsuits against baby foods manufacturers.
+The alarming results of the Congressional Report regarding the levels of toxic metals in baby foods products have sparked a growing number of product liability lawsuits against baby foods manufacturers.
 These lawsuits are being brought by parents who claim that their children developed autism because of consuming toxic heavy metals such as lead, mercury, or arsenic in their baby food.